 If your pay is determined through collective pay bargaining between your union and your employer, the rate of pay will be the result of a negotiated pay settlement.
 Many public sector workers have been subjected to pay freezes and below-inflation pay increases since the start of the economic downturn.

-If you work for a public body such as a local authority, it is worth remembering that your employer owes a formal statutory duty – known as the Public Sector Equality Duty – to have "due regard" to the need to eliminate discrimination when carrying out their functions – including, for example, when deciding the terms on which private providers will be commissioned to provide services.
+If you work for a public body such as a local authority - or a private company providing public services, such as a provider of community-based social care - it is worth remembering that your employer owes a formal statutory duty – known as the Public Sector Equality Duty – to have "due regard" to the need to eliminate discrimination when carrying out their functions – including, for example, when deciding the terms on which private providers will be commissioned to provide services.
 Unions are experts on the public sector equality duty.
 You can find out more about it on the website of the Equality and Human Rights Commission.

 If your employer does not recognise a union, it is likely that your pay will have been set by the employer alone.
 In which case, speak to your manager, informally at first, about your rate of pay and the reasons why it has been set as this level.